he-dev/reusable/Reusable.ConfigWhiz.Core/README.md

 # Reusable.ConfigWhiz v1.0.0-alpha

 The new `ConfigWhiz` is similar to `SmartConfig` in that it does not use any magic strings.
 All configurations and datatypes are strongly typed.
-It is however more powerfull.
+It is however more powerful.
+Internally it actually still uses many parts of older _SmartConfig_ but on the surface it's entirely new.
+The setting name is now more powerful too so the old names will need small adjustments to work with `ConfigWhiz` but the data format does not change.
 Here are the highlights:

 - It does not use static classes any more.
 The `Configuration` object can be used with DI.
 - It can use multiple datastores that are not bound to any container.
 Datastores are tested one after another and the first one that contains a setting is used and associated with the setting.
 The setting will be saved in the same datastore.